Khanno/framework_test/README.md

 <p align='center'><img src='https://www.svgrepo.com/show/10154/shopping-cart-empty-side-view.svg'/></p>

-# MobiMarket - A Framework Interview Test
+# MobiMarket - Framework's Interview Test

 This is a flutter project made for a job interview.
 The main purpose was to meet the following requirements: